lachieggg/SecureJournal/README.md

 4) `pip install pygobject`

 That _should_ do it.
-To get started, run:
+To get started, open up mySecureJournal in your favourite text editor, and type away!

-`python script.py mySecureJournal`

-Then, type away using your favourite text editor!

 Once you are done: